iworks/iworks-pwa/readme.txt

 1. Select domain `iworks-pwa`.
 1. Translate strings.

-= How can I add context menu? =
+= How can I add a context menu? =

 The shortcuts member defines an array of shortcuts or links to key tasks or pages within a web app.
 A user agent can use these values to assemble a context menu to be displayed by the operating system when a user engages with the web app's icon.

 1. Install [Menu Icons by ThemeIsle](https://wordpress.org/plugins/menu-icons/) plugin.
 1. Go to WPA -> Appearance -> Menu.
-1. Open "Menu Icon Setting" from "Add menu items" column (it should be on the bottom).
+1. Open "Menu Icon Setting" from the "Add menu items" column (it should be on the bottom).
 1. Be sure you have "Image" checked.
-1. Create custom menu and set "Display location" to "PWA Shortcuts Menu".
+1. Create a custom menu and set "Display location" to "PWA Shortcuts Menu".
 1. Add item.
 1. Select icon - it is recommended that you use a single 192x192 pixel icon.
-1. Save menu.
+1. Save the menu.

 = What is "Add to Home screen"? =

-Add to Home screen (or A2HS for short) is a feature available in modern browsers that allows a user to "install" a web app, ie. add a shortcut to their Home screen representing their favorite web app (or site) so they can subsequently access it with a single tap.
+Add to Home screen (or A2HS for short) is a feature available in modern browsers that allows a user to "install" a web app, ie. add a shortcut to their Home screen representing their favourite web app (or site) so they can subsequently access it with a single tap.

-A2HS is supported in all mobile browsers, except iOS webview.
+A2HS is supported in all mobile browsers, except iOS web view.
 It's also supported in some Chromium desktop browsers.

 == Screenshots ==